North Dakota Birth Records Search

 North Dakota’s Department of Health office maintains all North Dakota birth records and issues certificates upon request.

-North Dakota keeps all birth records confidential so only the following people may obtain a copy of your specific North Dakota birth record: you, if you are 16 or older, your mother, father or someone with a court order.
+The State keeps all ND birth records confidential so only the following people may obtain a copy of your specific North Dakota birth record: you, if you are 16 or older, your mother, father or someone with a court order.

 Table of Contents